anuslorah/ITC115/assignment10/readme.md

 the generateRoshambo method.
 The Bart class should always select rock.
 The Lisa class should randomly select rock, paper, or scissors (a 1 in 3 chance of each).
-Create a class named Player1 that inherits the Player class and implements the generateRoshambo method (even though it isn’t necessary for this player).
+Create a class named Player1 that inherits the Player class and implements the generateRoshambo method (even though it isnâ€™t necessary for this player).
 This method can return any value you choose.
 Create a class named RoshamboApp that allows the player to play Bart or Lisa as shown in the console output.
 Rock should beat scissors, paper should beat rock, and scissors should beat paper.
-Use the Console class to get the user’s entries.
+Use the Console class to get the userâ€™s entries.